 In oceanic and outer continental shelf waters the major determinant of turbidity, transparency, and colour is the biomass of phytoplankton (Yentsch 1960), with phytoplankton growth largely being driven by the availability of dissolved nutrients.
 However, water transparency declines strongly toward shore due to increased sources of sediment, nutrients and greater phytoplankton biomass.

 The northern waters of Australia (Timor and Arafura Seas) have highest suspended sediment (lowest transparency) relative to southern waters, and those in the Coral Sea have greatest transparency (Secchi disk depth; Fig. 1).
-Water transparency is strongly seasonal, generally reaching a minimum in spring and summer due to growth of phytoplankton (as indicated by peaks in Chl-a concentration; Fig. 1).
+Water transparency is strongly seasonal, generally reaching a minimum in spring and summer due to growth of phytoplankton (as indicated by peaks in chlorophyll-a (Chl-a) concentration; Fig. 1).

 Tidal flows and waves contribute to turbidity, but extreme events such as tropical cyclones and storms can increase the level of suspended sediment by up to 3 orders of magnitude (x1000) due to both runoff and bottom disturbance by waves.
 In addition, tropical rivers in areas of high rainfall can deliver large amounts of sediment to the coastal zone, with plumes sometimes being quite extensive.

-Current state: Australian marine waters largely contain relatively low levels of suspended particulate matter and moderately low concentrations of chlorophyll-a.
+Current state: Australian marine waters largely contain relatively low levels of suspended particulate matter and moderately low concentrations of Chl-a.
 Water transparency, a function of both non-pigmented and pigmented particles as well as dissolved organic matter, is relatively high.

 Trend: Water transparency (as indicated by Secchi depth estimated from satellite) is declining across subtropical and temperate Australia but remains stable in tropical waters in the north and the north-east (Coral Sea).
 In the south-east and south-west, decreasing transparency is linked to significant increases in Chl-a with no significant change in suspended matter (Figure 1).